NIMI-research/SciQA-LLM/test_data/README.md

 # Prompt Folder

-This repository contains a collection of prompts used in experiments for analyzing the performance of various language models on the SciQA benchmark.
+This repository contains a collection of prompts used in experiments for analysing the performance of various language models on the SciQA benchmark.
 Each model has its own subfolder containing the prompts specific to that model.

 ## Models